SadeghMSalehi/gradworks/itkProjects/ktools/kmesh.md

 * -filterStream
 	* Filter out stream lines which are lower than a given threshold
 	* *ex)* -filterStream stream-line-input stream-seed-input stream-line-output -scalarName scalar -threshold xx
-* -thresholdMin
-	* Give a minimum threshold value for -filterStream
-	* *ex)* -threshold 10 (select a cell whose attriubte is greater than 10)
-* -thresholdMax
-	* Give a maximum threshold value for -filterStream
-	* *ex)* -threshold 10 (select a cell whose attriubte is lower than 10)
 * -fitting
 	* Fit a model into a binary image
 	* *ex)* -fitting input-model binary-image output-model